How does the Swiss Travel Pass Flex work?

 There are two types of trips:

-Traveling on non-free travel days
+Traveling on other days

-If you want to travel on any of the days in between the free travel days, you will have to purchase a regular ticket.
+If you want to travel on any of the days in between the travel days, you will have to purchase a regular ticket.
 There are no discounts on such days.
 The Swiss Family Card is not valid either, so children from 6 to 15 would need a ticket, or a Junior travelcard.

 About train seat reservations

 Once you're on board, you will need to present your Swiss Travel Pass Flex and day ticket to ticket controllers upon request.
 The controller may want to check your passport as well, so be sure to not travel without it.

 Traveling beyond the area covered by the pass

 You may have planned a trip not completely covered by the pass.
 You can check the map to find which part of your trip is covered.
 You will have to buy a ticket for the part of the trip that is not covered.